ga-wdi-exercises/computer-science-workshop/readme.md

 ```
 Quick sort is a more efficient algorithm for sorting an array.
 But why is that?

 > Aside: writing sorting algorithms is important for understanding the "behind the scenes" of a programming language, but each one we have used in this class has a `.sort()` method built in.
 Ruby's uses a [merge sort](https://en.wikipedia.org/wiki/Merge_sort), Python uses a [tim sort](https://en.wikipedia.org/wiki/Timsort), and JavaScript uses [quick sort](https://stackoverflow.com/questions/234683/javascript-array-sort-implementation) -- but this depends on the browser.
-In practice, you should use these since they are highly optimised, though many companies like you to know some sorting algorithms (usually have two on hand).
+In practice, you should use these since they are highly optimized, though many companies like you to know some sorting algorithms (usually have two on hand).

 ## Running Time and Big-O Analysis

 We can look at a program and say -- "Oh that took two seconds to run".
-But that two seconds is dependant on a lot of things.
+But that two seconds is dependent on a lot of things.
 That two seconds is for a very specific input.
 If we make the input 100 items instead of 10, what happens?
 Also, that two seconds is on a certain computer with a certain version of your programming language.
 Instead, we should generalize the algorithm's complexity.

 We do so using a notation that mathematicians and computer scientists use, called Big-O notation.